 But Cam's crest also has the look of being smoothed down when she is trying to entice him.

 "A little dab will do ya;" I've often heard Cam say, which indicates that she has might've used the product known as product known as Brylcreem, and may even be a television watcher.

-One of Cam's daughter's (featured at a bird feeder in my garden in the following images), may be trying to show her parents that she feels confident at the feeder, but her mohawk or raised crest gives her away.
+One of Cam's daughter's (featured at a "house style" bird feeder in my garden in the following images), may be trying to show her parents that she feels confident at this bird feeder, but her mohawk or raised crest gives her away.

 And with that, dear reader, I conclude this week's wisdom for Wednesday.

 ADDENDUM FALL 2018:

 The digital versions of Volume One within the Words In Our Beak book series that are mentioned in this entry may only remain available for a limited time, but hardcover versions of Volume One, Two and Three can now be found wherever books are sold.
 Please click here to go to my blog post that provides details as to where you can get these books.